monte-carlo-data/terraform-azurerm-mcd-agent/examples/private_storage/README.md

 # Agent Sample

-This example deploys an Agent using a VNet and storage accounts with public access disabled.
+This example deploys an Agent using a VNet and storage accounts using private access.
 Private endpoints are created for the storage accounts and the agent is configured to use them.

+Please note that Storage Accounts are configured with public access enabled only from the IP address running Terraform.
+This is due to a limitation in the way the Azure provider for TF works, in order to create shares or containers it needs access to the storage account.
+You can remove this rule if you run TF from a subnet with access to the Storage Account or you can update this module to remove the creation of the storage accounts (and the corresponding share and container) and receive them as input variables.

 ## Prerequisites